 Property Tax Deduction: Can You Write Off Real Estate Tax?

-But there’s another valuable financial benefit: You can also deduct the property taxes you pay on your home each year, although a 2017 change in the tax laws may make that less attractive.
+A valuable financial benefit to owning a house is that you can deduct the property taxes you pay on your home each year, although a 2017 change in the tax laws may have made that less attractive.

-Here’s a look at how property tax deductions work, and some questions you should consider when debating whether deducting real estate taxes makes financial sense for you.
+Let’s take a look at how property tax deductions work, as well as some important considerations when debating whether deducting real estate taxes makes financial sense for you.

 What Is The Property Tax Deduction?